thurstonsand/scala-cass/README.md

 ##### Characteristics

 * requires an import of `com.weather.scalacass.Scalacass._`
-* no column parameter is passed to these functions, since it is acting on the entire row, not on a single column
 * This functionality comes with no additional code cost thanks to the [Shapeless library](https://github.com/milessabin/shapeless)
 * For a complete mapping between Cassandra and Scala types, [see the type mappings section](#type-mapping)

 ```scala
 val aRow = selectOneRes.get // for demonstration purposes

 // Java driver way
 val s1: String = aRow.getString("s")